Air Canada grounds all flights as 10,000 flight attendants strike

 Firefighters are battling wildfires at nearly 100 locations across Bulgaria, as the country grapples with a severe and fast-moving crisis.
-Blazes fueled by high winds and scorching heat have forced evacuations and destroyed multiple homes in several regions.
+Blazes fuelled by high winds and scorching heat have forced people to flee their destroyed homes in several regions.

 One of the most dangerous fires is spreading across thousands of acres at the foot of the Pirin Mountain in the southwest, according to Bulgarian National Radio.
 In the nearby town of Simitli, flames engulfed residential areas, advancing toward Maleshevo Mountain.

 More than 200 firefighters were deployed to the region but were later withdrawn due to life-threatening wind conditions.
-Authorities say they are now relying on aerial firefighting support expected from other EU nations.
+Authorities say they are now relying on aerial firefighting support expected from other European Union nations.

 The Interior Ministry has declared the wildfire situation “dynamic and severe.”
-Three villages have been evacuated so far.
+People have been evacuated from three villages so far.

 Another major blaze erupted Sunday afternoon in the southeastern village of Kozarevo in Yambol province, destroying several homes, BNR reported.